zfifteen/emergent-factorization-engine/experiments/emergent_vs_baseline/RESULTS.md

 | G110 | 50,000        | 2,180         | 95.64%      |
 | G120 | 50,000        | 2,119         | 95.76%      |

-**Key Finding:** The emergent method consistently reduced the effective corridor width by **>95%** across all tested gates.
-The true factor `p` was promoted from the middle of the pack (rank ~50,000) to the top ~2% (rank ~2,100).
+**Key Finding:** When the true factor `p` is present in the search space, the emergent method consistently reduces the effective corridor width by **>95%** compared to a naive geometric distance metric.

 ## Interpretation

-The baseline geometric heuristic provides no gradient in the local neighborhood of `p` (since `p` is far from `sqrt(N)`), resulting in a flat or arbitrary ranking.

-The emergent signals (specifically Dirichlet resonance and Z-metric combined with local swapping dynamics) successfully identified `p` as a high-value (low-energy) candidate, moving it significantly up the rank list.

-This confirms the core research claim: **Emergent signals provide a measurable and significant advantage over naive geometric heuristics for candidate localization.**
+The baseline geometric heuristic ranks candidates based on their proximity to `√N`.
+In a local band around `p` (where `p << √N`), this heuristic produces a monotonic ranking that places `p` in the middle of the band, but offers no localized "spike" for the factor itself.

+The emergent method (using Dirichlet resonance and spatial dynamics) successfully localizes `p`, promoting it from the median of the search space to the top ~2%.
+This demonstrates that the engine can extract factorization-relevant signals even when the candidate is distant from the geometric center of the semiprime's factor space.

 ## Conclusion

 **Decision:** PROCEED to G127 meta-cell corridor search.

-The success criterion (>20% rank reduction) was met and exceeded.
-The method is validated for use in the 127-bit challenge.
+While the baseline's "failure" in this specific test is partially due to the off-center search band, the emergent method's ability to highly rank the factor within a large dense domain validates its utility for the multi-stage G127 attack.